 Finally, you continue treatment while your claim is processed.
 You’ll receive an approval or denial letter in most cases.
 If your claim is denied, you can appeal that decision.
 Your attorney can help you collect evidence of how your injuries are related to your job and encourage the workers’ compensation insurance provider to cover your injuries.

 Sometimes, claim are denied because there isn’t enough information.
 You should include information on what happened, where it happened and what you were doing at the time.
 If you were driving to work when you crashed, that might not be a workers’ compensation injury, but suffering an injury while driving for your employer is.
-If you’re unsure if your claim denial was accurate, your attorney can help you review the claim.
+If you’re unsure if your claim denial was accurate, your Charlotte work comp lawyer can help you review the claim.